-AFCA will publish its Determinations in a form which identifies the Financial Firm or Firms against which the complaint is made but does not identify the other parties to the complaint.
-A Determination will not be published if to do so would risk identifying any party other than the Financial Firm or Firms, or if there are other compelling reasons not to publish it.
+AFCA will publish its Determinations in a form, which does not identify the parties to the complaint.
+A Determination will not be published if to do so would risk identifying the parties, or there are other compelling reasons not to publish it.

-Why and how does AFCA publish Determinations?
+Why and how does AFCA publish de-identified Determinations?

 Although previous Determinations should not be treated as precedents, they do provide users of the AFCA scheme an idea of how similar fact scenarios might be viewed.
-For this reason, and to ensure consistency and accountability, we generally publish Determinations on our website.
+For this reason, and to ensure consistency and accountability, we generally publish Determinations on our website on a de-identified basis.